yangshun/facebook-open-source-mentorship-amy-lam/weekly-checkpoints/week-4.md

   * Joel mentioned at F8 to feel free to just post WIP's on the main Docusaurus.
 Also, the new preview feature is awesome!
 Posted my [WIP PR](https://github.com/facebook/Docusaurus/pull/634) here with questions.
   * 👉 Need to follow up on the comments here.

+Yangshun: Upon further investigation, it seems that the existing Docusaurus infrastructure does not allow us to implement this in an elegant fashion.
+Let's KIV on this.
+I'll make a PR this weekend that helps with this.

 * I started to work on the [LiveReload feature](https://github.com/facebook/Docusaurus/issues/234).
 Here is my [WIP PR](https://github.com/amyrlam/Docusaurus/pull/2).
 Learned that I was wrong about LiveReload all along (think it may have been human error than a system-wide LiveReload issue).
   * 👉 Need to look into: "Refer to https://github.com/livereload/livereload-js for how to add code on the client side."

+Yangshun: I'll set up a small project for you to integrate LiveReload as practice.
+After doing that, you would gain a better understanding of how LiveReload works and be in a better position to integrate it into Docusaurus.

 ## Plan

 * Just focus on the most important tasks: copy functionality and LiveReload.
 Then adding tests.
 To me at the moment, these seem like the ones that provide an opportunity to learn.
 * Audit our spreadsheet when those are done.
 * Learn more about how Docusaurus works for other repos.

+Yangshun: We can make PRs to Docusaurus users to update the versions of Docusaurus that they are using.